SHBG Lab Test Guide – What to do About High Levels, Low levels & More

 If your estrogen:progesterone ratio is not an issue then your high levels may be related to thyroid function.

-At minimum make sure to assess both free T3 and free T4 levels (but really you should check a complete thyroid panel).
+At a minimum, make sure to assess both free T3 and free T4 levels (but really you should check a complete thyroid panel).

 Excessively high free T3 and/or free T4 may be the cause of high SHBG in individuals taking thyroid hormone replacement medication (especially if it contains T3).

 #3.
-Consider alternative to OCP if you are taking birth control medication
+Consider alternatives to OCP if you are taking birth control medication

 One of the most common causes of high SHBG is the use of oral contraceptives or birth control medications.